Content Analysis for Research – Types & Its Importance with Example

 - Another biggest advantage of content analysis is that it enables to develop the understanding of complex models related to the use of language or human thoughts.

-- Content analysis can be performed anytime and anywhere.
+- You can perform content analysis anytime and anywhere.

 Disadvantages of content analysis